Art and Text, no. 65, 1999.

 Hipkins says the use of double exposure in The Trench echoes not only cheesy effects found in Indian commercial photography but also special-effects sequences from the old children’s TV series The Tomorrow People.
 Hipkins courts this kind of ambiguity.
 He homes in on suggestive retro styles or motifs we can’t locate in just one place, things that belong at once to different value systems, moments, discourses—or between them.
 Many of his works—The Track (1995–7), for instance—recall brands of early modernism, when an efficient, dynamic aesthetic was linked both with utopian social movements and with totalitarianism.
-This imposing work, some three meters high, is made from a tiny image, an unassuming closeup of some brown plasticine.
+This imposing work, some three metres high, is made from a tiny image, an unassuming closeup of some brown plasticine.
 Strips of machine prints of this snap are stacked horizontally.
 The work catches us in a web of slight references.
-It resembles an aerial view of an athletics cinder track, as one might find in a sports stadium; those who know Hipkins’s The Blue Light may be reminded of Riefenstahl’s 1938 film Olympia (in Hipkins’s show, a still from Fantasia stood in for Albert Speer’s dome of lights from Olympia’s finale).
+It resembles an aerial view of an athletics cinder track, as one might find in a sports stadium.
+(Those who know Hipkins’s The Blue Light may be reminded of Riefenstahl’s 1938 film Olympia; the Fantasia still it incorporated recalled Albert Speer’s dome of light from Olympia’s finale.)
 It also looks like lengths of slot car track.
 The mechanics of the photographic process is likewise suggested: the softness of the plasticine is like photographic film waiting to receive the imprint of reality, a negative image.
 And the strips of prints, pinned through their tiny sprocket holes, make an analogy to the strips of film that run through the track of a still or movie camera.
 The strips also recall the backgrounds Eadweard Muybridge used for his protocinematic studies of animal locomotion.